sidney-eliot/3d-artists-handbook/content/glossary.md

 ### DLSS and FSR
 - DLSS stands for Deep learning super sampling (Nvidia GPUs)
 - FSR stand for FidelityFX Super Resolution (AMD GPUs)

-- It is an image upscaling technology.
-Using deep learning to upscale lower-resolution images
+Both DLSS and FSR are basically the same thing, just developed by different companies.
+It's an image upscaling technology which uses deep learning to upscale lower-resolution images

 ---